 Strategic CRM is a customer-centric CRM type where the customer comes first.
 The business constantly tries to understand the customer and improve accordingly.
 The businesses not adapting strategic CRMs might lose customers to the companies excelling in strategic CRMs.

-Strategic CRM collects knowledge about their customers and uses it to improve company interactions with them for a long-term relationship.
+Strategic CRM collects knowledge about their customers and uses it to improve company interactions with them for long-term relationships.
 They believe that satisfied customers buy more frequently.

-They understand the customer thoroughly, ask for their feedback, and also keeps a record of the follow-ups to satisfy their customers to the fullest.
-Strategic CRM knows who their target audience is and generates leads from that target audience only.
+They understand the customer thoroughly, ask for their feedback, and also keep a record of the follow-ups to satisfy their customers to the fullest.
+Strategic CRM knows who its target audience is and generates leads from that target audience only.
 So their chances to convert those leads into potential customer increases.